 Additionally, according to Fr.
 JM, a Redemptorist Priest, chewing a gum while on a fast is impolite.
 Therefore, must be avoided.

 Fasting is a powerful tradition.
-We want to do it in a proper way possible.
+As Catholics, we want to do it in the proper way possible.
 Getting rid of gums could be a good start.

 May you have a fruitful fast!